Destiny-01/fhe-playground/README.md

 3. **PR Checklist:**
    - ✅ Example compiles successfully
    - ✅ All tests pass
+   - ✅ External dependencies configured in `dependencyVersions` (if any)
    - ✅ Discover command ran successfully
    - ✅ Documentation was generated
    - ✅ Example appears in list